do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-12-13-pagerank-formula-link-equity-distribution.md

 title: "How do links pass equity?
 When links harm and when help"
 tags: [PageRank, link juice, link equity, Google, SEO]
-description: "Do you know the PageRank formula and why Google patents improvements for it?
-How to be prudent with links &#10010; Use cases for link hints: nofollow, UGC, sponsored"
+description: "Do you know the PageRank formula and why Google patents variations of it? &#10010; Use cases for link hints: nofollow, UGC, sponsored &#10010; How not to waste link equity and be prudent with links"
 keywords: "link juice"
-faq: true
+schema: FAQPage

 h1: "How do links supply the page with juice?
 Talk about link attributes and more"
 snippet_header: "What if link juice is leaking?
 Let’s dive into how links pass value"

 snippet: "Everybody wants to know how links distribute &#8220;juice&#8221; among webpages, and what amount of it to be dissipated.
-And while we endeavor to guess a proportion, the GoogleBot chuckles reading that every dofollow link pass &#8727;&#8727;% of equity."
+And while we endeavor to guess a proportion, the GoogleBot chuckles reading that every dofollow link passes &#8727;&#8727;% of equity."

 image: "link-juice-leakage.jpg"
 ---

 <ul class="toc">
 	<li><a href="#1">Good old PageRank formula</a></li>
-	<li><a href="#2">Outbound links: how not to waste value</a></li>
+	<li><a href="#2">External links: pros and cons</a></li>
-	<li><a href="#3">Nofollow: YES or NO</a></li>
+	<li><a href="#3">Nofollow: how not to waste value</a></li>
 	<li><a href="#4">New from Google: "ugc" and "sponsored"</a></li>
 </ul>
 <div>